-The purpose of the RMF is to ensure that information systems, organizations, and individuals are adequately protected; and that authorizing officials have the information needed to make credible, risk-based decisions regarding the operation or use of those systems or the inheritance of common controls.
-A key aspect of risk-based decision making for authorizing officials is understanding the security and privacy posture of organizational information systems and the common controls that are designated for inheritance by those systems.
-The security and privacy posture represents the status of the information systems and information resources (i.e., personnel, equipment, funds, and information technology) within an organization based on information assurance resources (e.g., people, hardware, software, policies, procedures) and the capabilities in place to manage the defense of the organization; comply with applicable privacy requirements and manage privacy risks; and react as the situation changes.
+- security and privacy posture of organizational information systems and the common controls that are designated for inheritance by those systems.
+The security and privacy posture represents the status of the information systems and information resources (i.e., personnel, equipment, funds, and information technology) within an organization based on information assurance resources - 385 (e.g., people, hardware, software, policies, procedures) and the capabilities in place to manage the 386 defense of the organization; comply with applicable privacy requirements and manage privacy - risks; and react as the situation changes.

-The security and privacy posture of the information systems and the organization is determined on an ongoing basis by assessing and continuously monitoring system-specific, hybrid, and common controls.33 The control assessments and monitoring activities provide evidence that the controls selected by the organization are implemented correctly, operating as intended, and satisfying the security and privacy requirements in response to mission or business requirements, laws, executive orders, regulations, directives, policies, or standards.
-Authorizing officials use the security and privacy posture to determine if the risk to organizational operations and assets, individuals, other organizations, or the Nation are acceptable based on the organization's risk management strategy and organizational risk tolerance.34
+- 388 The security and privacy posture of the information systems and the organization is determined - on an ongoing basis by assessing and continuously monitoring system-specific, hybrid, and - 390 common controls.
+The control assessments and monitoring activities provide evidence that the - controls selected by the organization are implemented correctly, operating as intended, and - 392 satisfying the security and privacy requirements in response to mission or business requirements, - laws, executive orders, regulations, directives, policies, or standards.
+Authorizing officials use the - security and privacy posture to determine if the risk to organizational operations and assets, - individuals, other organizations, or the Nation are acceptable based on the organization's risk - 396 management strategy and organizational risk tolerance.